 This contribution proposes to use an adaptive sampling factor rate determined as a combination of the searching distance from the current CU and the dimensions of each respective search region when extending the IntraTMP search region to align with the IBC search region.
-The proposed methods have been implemented on top of ECM-11.0, and the subsequent test results are as follows:
+The proposed methods have been implemented on top of ECM-11.0, and the subsequent test results are as follows {for Y, U, V, EncT, DecT, EncVmPeak, DecVmPeak}:

 Test-1.11a: Sampling rate based on the search distance.